CarbonLDP/carbonldp-js-sdk/doc/README.md

 ### <a name="Carbon-HTTP-Header-Class" />Class Carbon.HTTP.Header.Class

-> Class for manage the values in an HTTP header.
+> Class to manage the values in an HTTP header.

 #### <a name="Carbon-HTTP-Header-Class-Constructor" />Constructor